jadonk/BlueDonkey/README.md

 ## Setup and Installation Instructions

-Please refer to the installation guide below.
+Please refer to the installation guide below:
 [Redirect to INSTALL.md](INSTALL.md)

+Advanced configuration information:

 ## Other